24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 We visited the oldest bakery in Puebla and a place that made tortillas.

-We also visited the Artist Quarter, the Alley of the Frogs, and some other neighborhoods I would never have visited on my own.
+We also visited some of Puebla’s best attractions, such as the Artist Quarter, the Alley of the Frogs, and other neighborhoods.

-If you are one of those people, who travel to eat, then you’ll love Puebla.
-Spend your time trying as many of its specialties as you can and sampling some of its famous sweets.
+If you are one of those people who travel to eat, then you’ll love Puebla.
+Spend your time trying as many of its specialties as possible and sampling some of its famous sweets.
+Here is a list of the best things to do in Puebla for food lovers:

 Sorry, Oaxaca.